Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 All new Warhead effects
 - Can be used with CellSpread and Ares' GenericWarhead superweapon where applicable.
 - Cannot be used with `MindControl.Permanent=yes` of Ares.
-- Respect `Verses` where applicable unless `EffectsRequireVerses` is set to false.
+- Respect `Verses` where applicable unless `EffectsRequireVerses` is set to `false`.
 If target has an active shield, its armor type is used instead unless warhead can penetrate the shield.
 ```

 ### Break Mind Control on impact